caesar003/theme-switch/README.md

 theme-switch -d

 # Set the Neovim theme to 'gruvbox' in dark mode:
-theme-switch -s dark --nvim gruvbox
+theme-switch -s dark nvim gruvbox

 # Set the Kitty theme to 'tokyonight' in light mode:
-theme-switch -s light --kitty tokyonight
+theme-switch -s light kitty tokyonight

 # Set Kitty opacity of 85% for dark theme
 theme-switch -o 0.85 dark